home-assistant/home-assistant.io/source/_integrations/xiaomi.markdown

 <div class='note warning'>

 Currently, version 0.1.4-beta2 of the custom firmware is the highest supported.
-Firmwares higher than this version use [Pure-FTPd](https://www.pureftpd.org/project/pure-ftpd), which has a bug that prevents FFmpeg from correctly rendering video files.
+Firmware higher than this version use [Pure-FTPd](https://www.pureftpd.org/project/pure-ftpd), which has a bug that prevents FFmpeg from correctly rendering video files.

 </div>